dom-kufel/dom-s-kufel.github.io/blog/_posts/2022-12-31-toric_code-intro.md

 Fig. 2: Four topologically inequivalent loops on torus. $$C_1$$ and $$C_2$$ enclose different holes, $$C_3$$ encloses both holes at the same time, and $$C_4$$ corresponds to the trivial loop (which might be smoothly deformed to a point).
 {:.figure}

 Our goal for now is to **find ground state(s)** of the above model.
 I claim that each of the four ground states found consists of the **equal amplitude superposition of the closed loop configurations**, and that the ground states differ by which out of four topologically inequivalent loops on torus they contain.
 We will argue for this claim real quick.
-First, note that all the terms within the Hamiltonian mutually commute with one another i.e. $$[A_v, B_p]=0 \ \ \forall v,p$$ - you will prove it in the exercise below[^2].
+First, note that we deal with the **stabilizer Hamiltonian**[^4]: one with all the terms mutually commuting with one another i.e. $$[A_v, B_p]=0 \ \ \forall v,p$$ - you will prove it in the exercise below.
 This remarkably simplifies the problem by allowing to consider the two sums separately, and our strategy becomes: first (i) minimize the energy of one of the sums in <a href="#eq:H_TC">Eq.
 1</a> and then (ii) impose the other sum as the constraint on the choice of the ground state.

 **Exercise:** Show that for the operators defined above $$[A_v, B_p]=0 \ \ \forall v,p$$. <a href="#hint1">Hint</a>
 {:.message}

-To realize (i), for convenience, let’s work in the computational[^3] basis and pick the sum over $$B_p$$ operators.
+To realize (i), for convenience, let’s work in the computational basis (Pauli Z eigenbasis) and pick the sum over $$B_p$$ operators.
 Undoubtedly all $$ \vert 0 \rangle$$ is one of the states which will be both an eigenstate (we are in Pauli Z basis) and minimize the $$- \sum_p B_p$$ term.
 But by far it is not the unique state: any state where qubits in $$\vert 1 \rangle$$ state make closed loops on a dual lattice (see Fig. 3) would work equally well.
 Eigenstate minimizing the energy of the $$- \sum_p B_p$$ term is simply a linear combination (with arbitrary coefficients) of configurations where qubits in $$\vert 1 \rangle$$ form closed loops on a dual lattice.

 **Exercise:** Convince yourself (in drawing) that this is true.